 The largest value this function hits on the interval is 1, therefore its maximum value is 1.
-The smallest value this function hits on the interval is 1, therefore its minimum value is also 1.
-The function attains both its maximum and its minimum value at once for every value of x in the interval.
+The smallest value this function hits on the interval is 1, so its minimum value is also 1.
+The function attains both its maximum and its minimum value at every value of x in the interval.
 How's that for weird?

-To see why this is different from the Boundedness Theorem, look at this function:
+To see why this is different from boundedness, look at this function:

 This function is bounded, but it never actually reaches a maximum or minimum value.
-As x approaches ∞ the function is always increasing, approaching N but never quite reaching N. As x approaches ∞ the function is shrinking, approaching M but never reaching M.
+As x approaches ∞ the function is always increasing, approaching N but never quite reaching N. As x approaches -∞ the function is shrinking, approaching M but never quiten reaching it.

-To see why the Extreme Value Theorem makes sense, we will draw some functions.
-If we have a continuous function on a closed interval [a,b], it must hit its maximum value either at an endpoint, as it does here:
+To see why the Extreme Value Theorem makes sense, we'll draw some functions.
+If we have a continuous function on a closed interval [a,b], it must hit its maximum value in the interval or at an endpoint, as it does here:

 Similarly, the function must hit its minimum value either in the middle of the interval, or at an endpoint.